- Switch firmware crashed / needs a power cycle

 - No LED activity on the switch

-- App shows device offline
+- App shows the device offline

-- Switch stopped working after power outage
+- Switch stopped working after a power outage

-- Alexa and Google cannot find the switch
+- Alexa/Google can't find the switch

 Recognize these?
 Here's what usually causes it.